cpsc455-bugstorm/TravelersTea/README.md

 ## Project Description

 This project is for users who would like to create plans in some location X, and the app will serve as a personal assistant.
-Our app will suggest an itinerary based on the user's preferences to make planning a trip less daunting and less time consuming.
+Our app will suggest an itinerary based on the user's preferences to make planning a trip less daunting and less time-consuming.
 We will store information related to travel plans.
-A plan will consist of destinations (e.g. a movie theater, a cute park), and information regarding that destination (e.g. description, name, price, location etc).
+A plan will consist of stageLocation (e.g. a movie theater, a cute park), and information regarding that stageLocation (e.g. description, name, price, location etc).
 Given this data, users will be able to have meaningful thought out trips.
 Additional functionalities include a social aspect (e.g. sharing plans, rating plans).

 ## Team Members